deepak1632/SQL-Data-Warehouse-Project/README.md

 ### 🏗️ Data Architecture
 This project implements the Medallion Architecture with Bronze, Silver, and Gold layers to structure the data flow:

-*  Bronze Layer: Raw, unprocessed data as ingested from source systems.
+*  **Bronze Layer**: Raw, unprocessed data as ingested from source systems.
 Here, data is loaded from CSV files into a SQL Server database.
-*  Silver Layer: Cleansed, standardized, and normalized data, prepared for analysis.
+*  **Silver Layer**: Cleansed, standardized, and normalized data, prepared for analysis.
-*  Gold Layer: Business-ready, analytics-friendly data modeled in a star schema for reporting and insights.
+*  **Gold Layer**: Business-ready, analytics-friendly data modeled in a star schema for reporting and insights.
 ---
 ### 📖 Project Overview
 This repository demonstrates the end-to-end process of building a modern data warehouse and analytics solution, including:

-* Data Architecture: Designing and implementing the Medallion Architecture (Bronze, Silver, Gold).
+* **Data Architecture**: Designing and implementing the Medallion Architecture (Bronze, Silver, Gold).
-* ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+* **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-* Data Modeling: Designing optimized fact and dimension tables for analytical workloads.
+* **Data Modeling**: Designing optimized fact and dimension tables for analytical workloads.
-* Analytics & Reporting: Creating SQL-based reports and dashboards that deliver actionable business insights.
+* **Analytics & Reporting**: Creating SQL-based reports and dashboards that deliver actionable business insights.
 ---

 ### 🔥 Who Should Explore This Project?